-The Brisas operating plan was approved in 2003 by the predecessor to the current Ministry of Basic Industries and Mining (the "MIBAM").
-Approval of the Brisas operating plan was a prerequisite for submitting the Environmental and Social Impact Study for the Construction of Infrastructure and for the Exploitation and Processing of Gold and Copper Ore ("ESIA") to the Ministry of Environment ("MINAMB").
-A project bankable feasibility study ("Brisas Bankable Feasibility Study") was completed in early 2005 and an updated mineral resource and reserve estimate was published in a Canadian Securities Act ("CSA") National Instruments 43-101 report in late 2006.
+The Brisas operating plan was approved in 2003 by the Ministry of Energy and Mines, the predecessor to the current MIBAM.
+Approval of the Brisas operating plan was a prerequisite for submitting the Environmental and Social Impact Study for the Construction of Infrastructure and for the Exploitation and Processing of Gold and Copper Ore (the "ESIA") to the MINAMB.
+A project bankable feasibility study (the "Brisas Bankable Feasibility Study") was completed in early 2005 and a mineral resource and reserve estimate was last updated and published in a report in late 2006 (the "Brisas Report") under National Instrument 43-101 - Standards of Disclosure of Mineral Projects - ("NI 43-101") of the Canadian Securities Administrators.

-We submitted our ESIA in July 2005 which was accepted by the MINAMB in early 2007.
+The ESIA was submitted in July 2005 and was accepted by the MINAMB in early 2007.
 Acceptance of the ESIA by the MINAMB is the basis for the issuance of future permits and authorizations that we require to complete all activities including constructing the mill and exploiting the gold and copper mineralization at Brisas.
 In March 2007, the MINAMB issued the Authorization for the Affectation of Natural Resources for the Construction of Infrastructure and Services Phase of Brisas (the "Authorization to Affect").
-The Authorization to Affect enables us to commence certain infrastructure work including pit dewatering, site access roads, construction of a man-camp and office complex, clearing and earthworks for the mill site, and construction of a tailings management facility footprint, sedimentation ponds, a power-line corridor, a 5.7 km conveyor belt and service road corridor, lay down areas, a rock quarry, a sanitary fill and other related mine site preparation, but does not permit us to construct the mill and exploit the gold and copper mineralization at Brisas at this time.
+The Authorization to Affect allows for the construction of certain infrastructure work including sedimentation ponds, pit dewatering, site access roads, construction of a man-camp and office complex, a sanitary fill, clearing and earthworks for the mill site.
+In addition, timber clearing and site preparation are allowed for a tailings management facility footprint, as well as a power-line corridor, a 5.7 km conveyor belt and service road corridor, lay down areas, a rock quarry and other related mine site preparation.
+However, the Authorization to Affect does not permit us to construct the mill and exploit the gold and copper mineralization at Brisas at this time.